Tanking: Examples

 In 2014, the Australian Football League's Melbourne Football Club were fined $500,000 for their involvement in a 2009 tanking scandal.

 One of the most notable examples of tanking in the modern era of professional sports is "The Process", a plan by Sam Hinkie, the GM of the NBA's Philadelphia 76ers, to rebuild the team by intentionally tanking in order to gain draft position.
 In the three seasons from 2013 to 2016, Philadelphia recorded a total of 47 wins, never surpassing 20 in any year.
-This included an NBA record 27 game losing streak between the end of the 2014–15 and 15–16 seasons.
+This included an NBA record 28 game losing streak between the end of the 2014–15 and 15–16 seasons.
 This poor on-court performance led to a three-year struggle within the organization, which culminated in Hinkie leaving the organization in April 2016.
 However, as the team lost, they collected valuable assets in the form of draft picks.
 In the five drafts from 2014 to 2018, the 76ers drafted six times in the top 10 and selected cornerstones Joel Embiid and Ben Simmons in two of those drafts.
-From 2017 to 2022, Philadelphia won more than 40 games in every season and reached the playoffs each year.
-However, the team has struggled in the playoffs and not advanced past the Conference Semifinals.
+From 2017 to 2023, Philadelphia won more than 40 games in every season and reached the playoffs each year.
+However, the team has struggled in the playoffs and has not advanced past the Conference Semifinals since the tanking ended.

-When Jon Gruden retook control of the Oakland Raiders prior to the 2018 NFL season he liquidated most of the Raiders' talent, most notably trading five-time Pro Bowler Khalil Mack to the Chicago Bears for two first round draft picks, leading to accusations that he was intentionally tanking the team in hopes of fielding a competitive team when the Raiders moved to Las Vegas in 2020.
+When Jon Gruden retook control of the Oakland Raiders prior to the 2018 NFL season he liquidated most of the Raiders' talent, most notably trading five-time Pro Bowler Khalil Mack to the Chicago Bears for two first round draft picks (one of which was used to select Josh Jacobs), leading to accusations that he was intentionally tanking the team in hopes of fielding a competitive team when the Raiders moved to Las Vegas in 2020.
 The Raiders, who had finished 12–4 and qualified for the playoffs two seasons prior, finished the 2018 season with only four wins, but saw significant improvement in 2019 thanks to strong play from the team's rookies.